Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 It controls the spacing and padding between boxes of each tag.

-3. What's the difference between margin and padding? padding is the layer outside of the content.
+3. What's the difference between margin and padding?
+Padding is the layer outside of the content.
 Margin is outside of the border, whic it oustside of the padding.

 ### Exercises

 1. Write a CSS rule to make the text of all `h1` tags red.

+h1 {
+ text-decoration-color:red;
+}

 2. Write a CSS rule to make the background color of the link with `class="btn"` blue:

   ```html